 I have two kids, so I always have two wishlists with me, on my phone.
 Whenever the kids see something that they would like, be it in a shop or at a friend’s house, I take a picture or find it on the internet, and save it to the wishlist.
 This way the child feels heard (“Mummy understands I want that toy, she is not ignoring me or fighting against me!”) and is not afraid that if we don’t get the toy right that moment, everyone will forget about it and never buy it.

-Afterwards, we go through the wishlist, monthly or on occasions, and the kids make their own decisions:
+Afterwards, we go through the wishlist, monthly or on occasion, and the kids make their own decisions:

 - what to save money towards first

-- which toys they don’t really want that much so we delete it from the wishlist
+- which toys they don’t really want that much so we delete them from the wishlist

 - what we might want to do first before buying something (like taking lessons before buying new drums or a guitar)